mayurbavisiya/todolist/README.md

 Reference:

-As I am beginner with the vue Js.Front end took my 75% of the time.But I got big help from the below reference.
+As I am beginner with the vue Js.Front end took my 75% of the time.
+I got big help from the below reference for vue.
-But for the backend you will see, I tried to maintain quality of the code.
+In the backend you will see, I tried to maintain quality of the code.

 https://developer.okta.com/blog/2018/11/20/build-crud-spring-and-vue